 Our differentiating initiatives are in working with, including training, large language models and creating ontology for automated planning (generalized planning), black-box assessment and rating for AI (GAICO and ARC tools), group recommendation, metacognition-based SOFAI tool to combine fast (e.g., LLMs) and slow thinking (e.g., reasoners), and exploring AI like chatbots in trust-sensitive domains, viz. elections, opinion networks, and traffic (for SC).

-Kausik Lakkaraju will defend his dissertation, "Rating AI Models for Robustness Through a Causal Lens", on Feb 04.
+Kausik Lakkaraju defended his dissertation, "Rating AI Models for Robustness Through a Causal Lens", on Feb 04.

 A demo paper accepted at the ACM Web Conference 2026 on AAAI 2026 on ARC: A Tool to Rate AI Models.